 MIDI Symphony: A symphony in the classroom?
 Of course!
 With Mixcraft you can create an entire symphony with one computer and virtual instruments.
 Create a lesson plan that explores the elements of the orchestra.
 Use Mixcraft's virtual instruments and virtual instrument tracks to demonstrate each instrument in the orchestra.
 Finally, attempt to compose a smaller melody for orchestra by using multiple virtual instruments.

 Black, D. Essential Dictionary of Orchestra.

-Levine, R. Story of the Orchestra: Listen While You learn about the Instruments, the Music, and the Composers Who Wrote the Music!
+Levine, R. A Child's Introduction to the Orchestra: Listen to 37 Selections While You Learn About the Instruments, the Music, and the Composers Who Wrote the Music!